EnterpriseDB/tpa/docs/src/postgres_installation_method_pkg.md

 ```

 The packages listed under `packages.common` will be installed on every
-instance, together with the default list of Postgres packages, and any
+instance, together with the default list of Postgres packages and any
 distribution-specific packages you specify.

-There's a separate page about
+See also
 [compiling and installing Postgres from source](postgres_installation_method_src.md).